What is Afinitor?

 if you are scheduled to receive any vaccine; or

-Both men and women using this medicine should use effective birth control to prevent pregnancy.
-Everolimus can harm an unborn baby or cause birth defects if the mother or father is using this medicine.
+Afinitor can harm an unborn baby or cause birth defects if the mother or the father is using this medicine.

 This medicine may affect fertility (ability to have children) in both men and women.
-However, it is important to use birth control to prevent pregnancy because everolimus may harm the baby if a pregnancy does occur.
+However, it is important to use birth control to prevent pregnancy because Afinitor can harm an unborn baby.